Supplemental Nutrition Assistance Program

 The Supplemental Nutrition Assistance Program provides food assistance to low and no income people and families living in the United States.
 It is a federal aid program administered by the Food and Nutrition Service of the U.S. Department of Agriculture, however, distribution of benefits occurs at the state level.
 In Indiana, the Family and Social Services Administration is responsible for ensuring federal regulations are initially implemented and consistently applied in each county.

 This program is designed to raise the nutritional level of low income households.
-It enables low-income families to buy nutritious food through Electronic Benefits Transfer (EBT) cards.
-To apply for benefits, please click here and select the county you live.
+It enables low-income families to buy nutritious food through Electronic Benefits Transfer cards.
+To apply for benefits, please click here and select the county that you live.

 - Where do I apply?

 - How is SNAP used?